Austroargiolestes amabilis

 commonly known as a flame flatwing.

 It is endemic to eastern Australia, where it inhabits streams in rainforest.

 Austroargiolestes amabilis is a medium-sized to large, black and bright yellow-orange damselfly, without pruinescence.

 Like other members of the family Argiolestidae, it rests with its wings outspread.

+Etymology

+The genus name Austroargiolestes combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Argiolestes, the name of a related genus.
+It refers to a southern representative of that group.

+The species name amabilis is a Latin word meaning "lovely" or "likeable", and may refer to their colourful appearance.